 There are many beautiful places where a couple may want to celebrate their wedding.
 Some of these places may even have a special meaning to that couple.
 Maybe that’s the place where they met, or maybe that’s the place where they dreamed of going together as a married couple.
-Whatever the reasons why the couple may want to celebrate their wedding at a place that is not a Catholic church, it is important for the couple to know the Church’s position on the celebration of weddings at places that are not a Catholic church.
+So, if you are wondering, can you be married by a priest outside a Catholic church?, it is important to know the Church’s position on the celebration of weddings at places that are not a Catholic church.

 The Wedding and The Marriage

 In order to address this question properly, we need to remember that a wedding ceremony has so many spiritual, theological and ecclesiastical implications that tend to be forgotten when we focus our attention in the beauty of the physical space, such as the floral arrangements or the decorations of the “wedding.”

 In other words, a couple needs to maintain focus on the Sacrament of Marriage, not just the physical details of the wedding ceremony.

 Let us remember that a Catholic wedding is the ritual through which a Sacrament takes place; the Sacrament of Marriage.
 This is the reason why the Church requires that the ceremony be held in a proper space; a Catholic parish.

 Christ, who honored the wedding at Cana with his presence, is also present in the Eucharist when the wedding ceremony takes place inside the church.

 The Code of Canon Law says, “Marriages are to be celebrated in a parish where either of the contracting parties has a domicile… With the permission of the proper ordinary or proper pastor, marriages can be celebrated elsewhere.”
 (Canon 1115)